ToghrulUTD/-Amazon-Review-Analysis-Web-Scraping-Aspect-Extraction-and-Sentiment-Analysis/README.md

 # Sentiment-analysis-of-Amazon-product-reviews

-## Amazon Reviews Sentiment analysis & Scraping reviews and Sentiment analysis with BERT.
+## Web Scraping Amazon product reviews and Sentiment classification.

 ## Datasets
 1 - The first dataset used for model training consists of a few million Amazon customer reviews (input text) and star ratings (output labels) for training neural network models for sentiment analysis.